 Many people with psoriasis are also referred to a skin specialist (dermatologist).
-Your dermatologist may offer a range of treatments including tablets, skin creams or ultraviolet (UV) light therapy for your skin problems.

-If you suffer any eye problems, you may be referred to an eye specialist (ophthalmologist).
+Your dermatologist may offer a range of treatments for your skin psoriasis including tablets, skin creams or ultraviolet (UV) light therapy.
+Psoriatic arthritis can also be associated with eye inflammation called uveitis.
+Early diagnosis and treatment are important to prevent any serious complications so referral to an eye specialist (ophthalmologist) can sometimes be required.